svpino/twitter/README.md

 * [Math resources for machine learning](https://twitter.com/svpino/status/1381478444773609475?s=20) — If you are looking to get a background in math before starting with machine learning, here is all the material you need covering the following topics: _Probabilities & Statistics_, _Linear Algebra_, and _Multivariate Calculus_.
 More than enough to get started.

+* [How much math do you really need?](https://twitter.com/svpino/status/1425744306552377347?s=20) — How much math do you need to know to be a machine learning engineer?
+Let's talk about how Andrew Ng answers this question.

 ## Probabilities and Statistics